-A BVI Company (or a BVI legal practitioner authorized to act on its behalf) or the secured party (or a person authorized to act on its behalf) may lodge an application with the Registrar to register a charge created by the BVI Company by making a filing, specifying the particulars of charge, in the approved form.
+Pursuant to section 163 of the Act, a BVI Company (or a BVI legal practitioner authorized to act on its behalf) or the secured party (or a person authorized to act on its behalf) may lodge an application with the Registrar to register a charge created by the BVI Company by making a filing, specifying the particulars of charge, in the approved form.
 The security document itself is not filed or registered as part of the application.
 Whilst registration is not mandatory and does not affect the validity, enforceability or the admissibility in evidence of the charge, it is almost always completed in practice because it protects the priority of the charge as explained below and puts third parties on constructive notice of the existence of the security.